-Explosions in Nepal’s capital leave 3 dead, 5 wounded
+Explosions in Nepal’s capital leave 3 dead, 8 wounded

-KATHMANDU, Nepal (AP) — Two explosions killed three people and wounded at least five more in different parts of Nepal’s capital on Sunday, with police suspecting that an outlawed communist group was responsible.
+KATHMANDU, Nepal (AP) — Three explosions killed three people and wounded at least eight in different parts of Nepal’s capital on Sunday, with police suspecting that an outlawed communist group was responsible.

+The first two explosions occurred within minutes apart in two Kathmandu neighborhoods, while the third one was a few hours later.

-Police said they suspect that a group that once split from the ruling Communist party was responsible for the explosions because its members have been protesting the arrests of their supporters by the authorities.
+Police said they suspect that a group that once split from the ruling Communist party was responsible for the blasts because its members have been protesting the arrests of their supporters by the authorities.

-The first explosion occurred in northern Kathmandu, killing two people and injuring four, police said.
+The first explosion occurred in northern Kathmandu, killing two people and injuring five, police said.
 The second blast was in a house in the central part of the city, killing one and injuring one.

 Police believe the men in the house are linked to the outlawed group, which is known for violence.
 They said they found pamphlets from the group at the second explosion site.